Suze Orman

-Susan Lynn "Suze" Orman (/ˈsuːzi/ SOO-zee; born June 5, 1951) is an American financial advisor, author, podcast host, and a financial powerhouse!
+Susan Lynn "Suze" Orman (/ˈsuːzi/ SOO-zee; born June 5, 1951) is an American financial advisor, author, and podcast host.
 In 1987, she founded the Suze Orman Financial Group.
 Her work as a financial advisor gained notability with The Suze Orman Show, which ran on CNBC from 2002 to 2015.

 Orman has written ten consecutive New York Times bestsellers about personal finance.
 She was named twice to the Time 100 list of influential people, has won two Emmy Awards and eight Gracie Awards.
 Orman has written, co-produced and hosted nine PBS specials, and has appeared on multiple additional television shows.
 She has been a guest on The Oprah Winfrey Show approximately 29 times and Larry King Live over 30 times.
 Orman is currently the podcast host of Suze Orman's Women & Money Podcast.

 Early life and education

 Orman was born on the South Side of Chicago on June 5, 1951, to Jewish parents of Russian and Romanian origin, Ann and Morry Orman.
 Her mother worked as a secretary for a local rabbi, while her father, an immigrant from Kiev, worked in a chicken factory and managed Morry's Deli in Hyde Park.

 She attended the University of Illinois Urbana-Champaign, where she earned a B.A. in social work in 1976.
 In 2009, Orman received an honorary doctorate of humane letters from the University of Illinois at Urbana–Champaign.
 The following year, in 2010, she was presented with an honorary doctorate of Commercial Science from Bentley University.